STAT386-Fall-2024/09-streamlit-lab-template/README.md

-# 09-streamlit-lab-template
+# Lab 9 - Streamlit App

 In this lab you will be creating and deploying a Streamlit app based on the titanic dataset.
-Once deployed, please include the url for your app below:
+Once deployed, please include the url for your app in the README below:

 [Here is my app](url_here)